 What is Unique about Dr. Chugay’s Technique?

-Dr. Chugay has perfected his own variation of the Breast Reduction procedure originally developed by famous Brazilian plastic surgeon, Ivo Pitanguy.
+Dr. Chugay has perfected his own variation of the Breast Reduction procedure originally developed by famous Brazilian plastic surgeon, Ivo Pitanguy in Long Beach, CA.

-A triangular cut is made around the areola then extended to the inframammary line in a keel-shaped wedge.
-Skin and gland are then reduced as a whole unit.
+A triangular cut is made around the areola then extended to the inframammary line in a keel-shaped wedg.
+Skin and gland are then removed as a whole unit.
 Then, the breast cone is sutured together from within, giving a natural round shape.
 The nipple is placed usually about 21 cm below the mid-clavicle (collar bone) and skin is sutured with a subcuticular stitch.

 Why is Dr. Chugay’s Procedure better Than the Traditional Technique?

 This procedure preserves good circulation to the nipple.
 Loss of circulation is very rare, but when it occurs, skin necrosis in the nipple area can develop.
 This technique is a very safe procedure.
 The traditional technique involves removal of long narrow strips of gland and skin.
 The strips are folded upon themselves, which can cause loss of circulation.
 The surgeon then brings the skin from both sides of the breast down and around the areola, shaping the new contour of the breast.
 Unfortunately, 80% of surgeons in the United States still use the traditional Breast Reductions technique.